-The Sabin Vaccine Institute’s Vaccination Acceptance Research Network (VARN) will be hosting its second annual conference co-convened with UNICEF and co-sponsored by Gavi, the Vaccine Alliance and in support of COVID-19 Vaccine Delivery Partnership priority countries.
-This meeting will be an in-person event with facilitation of virtual presentations as needed.
-Conference sessions will provide a space for exploration and facilitate the wide dissemination of a growing body of knowledge, practice, and evidence-informed strategies for driving action across the vaccination acceptance, demand and delivery ecosystem.
-A ‘post-live’ publishing of recorded sessions will be made available to all registrants on the conferencing website.
+The Sabin Vaccine Institute’s Vaccination Acceptance Research Network (VARN) hosted its second conference co-convened with UNICEF and co-sponsored by Gavi, the Vaccine Alliance and in support of COVID-19 Vaccine Delivery Partnership priority countries.
+This conference was an in-person event.
+Conference sessions provided a space for exploration and facilitated the wide dissemination of a growing body of knowledge, practice, and evidence-informed strategies for driving action across the vaccination acceptance, demand and delivery ecosystem.
+Session recordings are available on the conferencing website.

 In 2022, Sabin’s inaugural VARN conference and the COVID-19 global demand event, co-hosted by UNICEF and partners, brought together over 1500 global experts as registered attendees across 126 countries.
 Participants represented diverse disciplines including global health and policy, research and academia, and healthcare and health communications.

-VARN2023 will provide an opportunity for the sharing of knowledge from research and practice, as well as agenda setting around three core themes:
+VARN2023 provided an opportunity for the sharing of knowledge from research and practice, as well as agenda setting around three core themes:

-At VARN2023, we will be providing simultaneous live audio interpretation in French and English for all sessions.
-All posters in English and French will have translated abstract handouts provided.
+VARN2023 provided simultaneous live audio interpretation in French and English for all sessions.
+All posters in English and French had translated abstract handouts provided.

 The Sabin Vaccine Institute is a leading advocate for expanding vaccine access and uptake globally, advancing vaccine research and development, and amplifying vaccine knowledge and innovation.
 Unlocking the potential of vaccines through partnership, Sabin has built a robust ecosystem of funders, innovators, implementers, practitioners, policy makers and public stakeholders to advance its vision of a future free from preventable diseases.
 As a non-profit with more than two decades of experience, Sabin is committed to finding solutions that last and extending the full benefits of vaccines to all people, regardless of who they are or where they live.
 At Sabin, we believe in the power of vaccines to change the world.